jan-xyz/blog/content/stuart_highway/day_2/index.en.md

 Previous: [Darwin &#8211; Tasting Crocodile](https://jan-steinke.de/wordpress/darwin-tasting-crocodile/)

 The first night away from Adelaide.
 We all woke up revitalized and ready to explore.
 This day was without any special events.
-We went to the wave pool in Darwin because swimming in the ocean is too dangerous (Sharks, Crocodiles etc.) and hung out in the hostel&#8217;s pool.
+We went to the wave pool in Darwin because swimming in the ocean is too dangerous (Sharks, Crocodiles etc.) and hung out in the hostel's pool.
 In the evening we went to a beach market a few minutes outside of Darwin.
-It was a nice spot to get some nice souvenirs (I didn&#8217;t buy anything).
+It was a nice spot to get some nice souvenirs (I didn't buy anything).
 Jamie, our Newcastle boy, bought a new hat that was made from old Road Train canvas.<figure id="attachment_954" style="width: 300px" class="wp-caption aligncenter">

 <img class="wp-image-954 size-medium" src="https://jan-steinke.de/wordpress/wp-content/uploads/2013/10/IMG_6119-300x200.jpg" alt="Jamie's Hat" width="300" height="200" /><figcaption class="wp-caption-text">Jamie&#8217;s Hat</figcaption></figure>